hknutzen/Netspoc/language.markdown

 Only one rule is needed to permit a TCP connection from source to destination.
 Answer packets are automatically allowed.
 For stateful packet filters, this is done at the device.
-For stateless packet filters, netspoc automatically generates a rule which allowes any TCP traffic from destination to source with flag "established" i.e. no SYN flag set.
+For stateless packet filters, netspoc automatically generates a rule which allows any TCP traffic from destination to source with flag "established" i.e. no SYN flag set.